 When Hamilton took over the software team working on the Apollo 11 mission, one of her bosses worried that the men on Hamilton’s team might rebel.
 “Well, they didn’t,” Hamilton quipped.

-Fascinated by the 1960s space missions?
+Enjoy learning about Margaret Hamilton and fascinated by the 1960s space missions?
 Relive the experience with vintage NASA photos and then learn the behind-the-scenes history of the Apollo 11 mission.